DMV.com - your advisor for California DMV issues (not from California? Select another state)

 Safety and survival tips refer to the operator's responsibilities, how to do a carbon monoxide checklist, what the risks of overloading are, how to anchor your vessel properly, what to do in severe weather.

 Lastly, emergency notification/communication regulations require boat owners to use Satellite EPIRBs (Emergency Position Indicating Radio Beacons), which help you transmit distress signals containing your exact position to the nearest U.S. Coast Guard Rescue Coordination Center.
-To learn about boat or pleasure craft registration, click here.
-For boating licenses go here.
+Learn more about boats or pleasure crafts registration.
+We also have resources if you are interested in getting a boating license.